jay1723/ObjectDetectionWebsite/meeting-journal.md

 title: Meeting journal
 ---

+### Client meeting 4/03/2019 @ 12:30:
+* When users upload an image on the initial screen, they should be able to crop them.
+* Make sure that the application window is resizable and looks OK when resized.
+* Phil will provide us with a TAR file containing pre-defined target images which he would like to include in the application.
+He would like us to make it so that this collection could be changed by him in the future without too much work.
+	* The target images come in pairs.
+One shows the 'front' of the object and the other shows the 'back'.
+* The numpy arrays should be in an RGB format when passed to the object detection code.
+No A.
+* In Phil's GitHub repository, the *test_tdid.py* file contains the necessary imports for his object detection code and shows how to call the code.

+### Meeting with manager 4/03/2019 @ 10:30:
+* Again, the meeting after spring break will be Tuesday @ 6:15
+* We are going to try and have a working demo by the time of that meeting

 ### Meeting with manager 25/02/2019 @ 10:30:
 * Meeting after spring break will be Tuesday @ 6:15
 * Set up weakly team meetings